6-cube: Related polytopes

 It is a part of an infinite family of polytopes, called hypercubes.
 The dual of a 6-cube can be called a 6-orthoplex, and is a part of the infinite family of cross-polytopes.
+It is composed of various 5-cubes, at perpendicular angles on the u-axis, forming coordinates (x,y,z,w,v,u).

 Applying an alternation operation, deleting alternating vertices of the 6-cube, creates another uniform polytope, called a 6-demicube, (part of an infinite family called demihypercubes), which has 12 5-demicube and 32 5-simplex facets.

 As a configuration

 This configuration matrix represents the 6-cube.
 The rows and columns correspond to vertices, edges, faces, cells, 4-faces and 5-faces.
 The diagonal numbers say how many of each element occur in the whole 6-cube.
 The nondiagonal numbers say how many of the column's element occur in or at the row's element.